shreyaskishore/core/design.md

 # API

 The API provides the minimal core set of functionality needed to ACM@UIUC public facing infrastructure.
-There are three components to the core functionality: authentication, user management, and group managment.
+There are three components to the core functionality: authentication, user management, group managment, and resume managment.
 Authentication is provided via oauth by a provider that can verify the user owns the email address of `<netid>@illinois.edu`.
 User management provides the ability to create an account, update account info, retrieve users, and mark users.
 Group management provides a read only interface to the truth store which is internally managed with git.
+Resume management allows students to upload their resumes and recruiters to the retrive all resumes.

 ## Routes
 ```